Cheseborough: Fate

 After discharging most of the 65,000 cases of oil from Philadelphia in Kobe, Japan, she proceeded under ballast to Hakodate where she took on 2,230 tons of sulphur.
 She set sail on October 28, 1889, for New York.
-Two days later on October 30, she lost her maintopgallant and head sails in a typhoon and ran aground off the coast of Shariki, Aomori Prefecture, Japan.
+Two days later on October 30, she lost her main-topgallant and head sails in a typhoon and ran aground off the coast of Shariki, Aomori Prefecture, Japan.
 In a courageous rescue, the villagers saved a number of the crew and nursed them back to health.

 All aboard would have been lost had not the villagers, braving the wind and waves, tied ropes around themselves and ventured into the sea in a heroic attempt to carry any survivors to safety.
 Those remaining on shore also gave the best of their efforts by lighting fires, bringing food and clothes.
 Two youths ran the entire 40 miles (64 km) to the prefectural capital, Aomori, to summon help.
 Of the twenty-three crew members, nineteen drowned, and the other four were rescued by fishermen and villagers who worked through storms at the risk of their lives.
 Reports from the time indicate Mrs. Kudou, a local villager, held a frozen sailor against her bare body in an effort to save his life.